EXOTIC-TEAM-MX/EVA-RT/README.md

 # EVA-RT
-EVA-RT es nueva serie de robotracers con impeller centrifugo y sensores laterales para marcas.
-Creado en diciembre de 2024 para participar en la All Chile robot Contest 2025, obteniendo buenos resultados a pesar de su simplicidad.

-Logros obtenidos:

-ACRC2025 - 1er y 2do lugar
+EVA-RT is the new robotracer series with centrifugal fan and side sensors for trace marks.
+Created in December 2024 to participate in the All Chile robot Contest 2025, obtaining good results despite its simplicity.

 ![EVA-RT](./images/EVA-RT_01.jpg)